azriebakri/v4/content/featured/ForecastPlus/index.md

   - Docker
 ---

-A digital AI based analytical application that that provides users such as restaurant owners and outlet managers insights and predictions based on historical procurement usage and historical sales data.
+A digital AI-based analytical application that that provides users such as restaurant owners and outlet managers insights and predictions based on historical procurement usage and historical sales data.

 Responsibilities include managing and maintaining both the front-end and back-end sides of things.